RevenueCat/docs/docs/tools/experiments-v1/experiments-results-v1.md

 **Active subscribers**
 The number of customers with an active subscription as of the latest results update.

+**Active subscribers (set to renew)**
+The number of customers with an active subscription who are set to renew their subscription (e.g. they have not cancelled) as of the latest results update.

+_NOTE: This measure is only available in the Customer Journey data table, not the Result chart._

 **Churned subscribers**
 The number of customers with a previously active subscription that has since churned as of the latest results update.
 A subscriber is considered churned once their subscription has expired (which may be at the end of their grace period if one was offered).